Division of Frontier Informatics

 Learning the frontier field of Information

 Our main three research fields include (1) science and technology that support advanced information society, (2) information network in a globalized world, and (3) communication between humans and IT environments.
 Our faculty members undertake these frontier fields in Information Science and also leading-edge research in a variety of fields.
 As we work on the frontier fields, our graduate students have equal opportunities in research and development.
 The faculty members and our graduate students’ research are well recognized with many awards (see TOPICS).

 High-Quality Experiment and Research Facility

-The Division is well equipped with high performance Web servers, cutting-edge computers, smart home laboratory, brain-machine interface (BMI) experiment laboratory, electroencephalogram experiment room, audiovisual psychological testing room, and media studios.
+The Division is well equipped with high performance Web servers, cutting-edge computers, living laboratory, BMI experiment laboratory, electroencephalogram experiment room, audiovisual perception experiments laboratory, and media studios.
 We have two terabyte-computer servers and internet backbones across our office building floors of 10 gigabit-per-second.
 We conduct a wide range of computer technology and neuroscience research in our one-campus University setting.

 Wide range of research fields from Computer’s Fundamental Technology to Neuroscience

 We conduct a wide range of research on fundamental and applied technology such as hardware, software, and networks, and ways in which these technologies affect humans.
 For example, some of our research includes (1) Kansei engineering, research on human sensibility and emotions, (2) Individually Adapted Web application, (3) User-friendly systems, and (4) interfaces between brain and information devices.
-These works involve cross-cutting interdisciplinary approach, from information science to neuroscience and human interfaces.
-Our smart home laboratory, “KSUi Home” explores near future housings.
+These works involve cross-cutting interdisciplinary approach, such as neuroscience and psychology.
+Our living laboratory, “Home (ΞHome)” explores near future housings.